marco262/my_wiki/data/dnd/class/warlock.md

 *Prerequisite: 5th level*

-When you are in an area of dim light or darkness, you can use your action to become invisible until you move or take an action or a reaction.
+When you are in an area of dim light or darkness, you can use your action to become [[[general:conditions#invisible|invisible]]] until you move or take an action or a reaction.

 ## Otherworldly Leap